 EDO ACTION ITEMS:

-Finalize fall 2024 monitoring report once discharge data are final and bring back to TAC in October.
+Finalize spring 2025 monitoring report once discharge data are final and bring back to TAC in October.

 Presentation: 05_Fall 2024 WC Report Update & Spring 2025 WC Monitoring Update Presentation

 2024-2025 USFWS POPULATION ESTIMATE

 McAbee gave an overview of winter survey results and explained how primary vs. secondary areas were surveyed and how data from each of those areas are used.
 He said birds continue to expand use outside primary areas.
 Birds in secondary areas were not included in the estimates because they do not meet the criteria for a closed population estimate.
 Birds can fly in and out and be counted twice.
 Guadalupe Delta area being added next year into primary area because this area met the criteria.
 Walters asked about the criteria for secondary area inclusion into primary area.
 Jenniges said it is in report.
 Walters asked if annual survey will be implemented consistently now.
 McAbee said that is the plan but no guarantee with federal budget constraints.
 FWS may need budget supplementation to ensure the survey gets done.
 Last year Canadian Wildlife Service and Guadalupe Fund helped fund effort.
 Henry asked when FWS might reach out for assistance if needed and would PRRIP be contacted?
 McAbee said the FWS will begin looking at the budget but will not have a good feel for need for supplementation until at least the fall.
 Henry said PRRIP begins budgeting for 2026 in the fall, so that timeframe works well.
 It would allow PRRIP to run funding options through the various committees who review the Program budget.